fwolfst/fwolfst.github.io/_posts/2016-04-18-dokku-on-ubuntu-vm-complete-rails.markdown

 Installing a certificate is much more complicated:

+{% highlight bash %}
-`dokku-vlaada config:set --no-restart myapp DOKKU_LETSENCRYPT_EMAIL=your.mail@your.host
+dokku-vlaada config:set --no-restart myapp DOKKU_LETSENCRYPT_EMAIL=your.mail@your.host
-dokku-vlaada letsencrypt myapp`
+dokku-vlaada letsencrypt myapp
+{% endhighlight %}

 That was tough, but now you have deployed a valid, trusted certificate and configured your nginx to use it.
 Please read the letsencrypt plugins README, as it also has some legal stuff on it.